Funding Opportunities for Graduate Students

 The School may have a limited number of summer appointments (approximately one-quarter to one-third the number for the regular academic year).
 Normally, only those students offered appointments during the academic year are eligible for summer positions.

-A TAship typically qualifies a student for a Graduate Student Scholarship (GSS) that covers tuition, fees, and eligibility for medical benefits for the length of their contract, with potential coverage for up to a total of ten semesters.
+A TAship typically qualifies a student for a Graduate Student Scholarship (GSS) that covers tuition, fees, and eligibility for medical benefits for the length of their contract, with potential coverage for up to a total of twelve semesters.

 The TA Application must be filled out and submitted via email to [email protected] or in hard copy to the Arts and Humanities Office (JO 4.510).
 The application must be received by February 1, 2020.
 Offers for the next academic year will be made in late April.